 A basic write-up of the science behind car paint protection

-There is a lot more science into these products than most know about, which is fair enough as most haven’t had the opportunity to learn about even products that they’re apparently ‘approved’ to apply as even their distributor or reseller may not even know (or care?) about what the product is all about.
+There is a lot more science into these products than most know about, which is fair enough as most haven’t had the opportunity to learn about products that they have even been ‘approved’ to apply as even their distributor or re-seller may not even know (or care?) about what the product is all about.
+Except making sales

 Just adding to the confusion of everything that is currently available online for you to read into, firstly as some of you don’t know we actually spend quite a lot of time researching and learning about products (in particularly i do myself) out of detailing obsession and interest.
-Some shit does go way way over my head though and I do try do as much research and educate myself as best I can to fully understand the processes involved
+Some stuff certainly goes way over my head though and I do try do as much research and educate myself as best I can to fully understand the processes involved

 • Nanotechnology polymers form a very tight matrix chain-link structure, which forms both a very strong bond and one that is not easily breached by heavy chemicals or detergents (normally claimed “against alkaline washes, wheel cleaners and other acids from most brands)

-• This type of nanotechnology coating with its small particulate size are much smaller than those of water; making them hydrophobic and hydraphillic (Both obviously meaning water resistant with different characters)
+• This type of nanotechnology coating with its small particulate size are much smaller than those of water, making them hydrophobic and hydraphillic (Both obviously meaning water resistant with different characters)

-• A/CQuartz is an inorganic silica / silicon dioxide • Prime is an inorganic silica / silicon dioxide • Ceramic Pro / Gyeon MOHS+ is an silicon dioxide glass coating (SiO2) • G’zox is an organic polymer (not available in Australia) • Gtechniq is an inorganic silicate crystallization compound • Nanolex is an inorganic, solvent-based formula nanostructure coating (organic nanotechonlogy) (however their new Si3D is a matrix of nanotechnology and quartz coating together is quiet impressive) • Some other products are Opti-Coat Pro / Bodyarmor 9h, Duragloss Ceramic & Dr Beasleys Nano-Resin is based on a resin pre-polymer that uses a configuration that forms a synthetic silicon carbide (SiC) which can be bonded together by sintering to form very hard ceramic.
+• A Quartz or CQuartz is an inorganic silica / silicon dioxide • Prime is an inorganic silica / silicon dioxide • Ceramic Pro / Gyeon MOHS+ is an silicon dioxide glass coating (SiO2) • G’zox is an organic polymer • Gtechniq is an inorganic silicate crystallization compound • Nanolex is an inorganic, solvent-based formula nanostructure coating (organic nanotechonlogy) (however their new Si3D is a matrix of nanotechnology and quartz coating together is quiet impressive) • Some other products are Opti-Coat Pro, Autotriz™ nano ceramic, Duragloss Ceramic, Dr Beasleys Nano-Resin and the list goes on and on

 An adaptation of that hardness scale (1 – 10) • Talc = 1H • Carbon Black [black paint pigmentation] = 2H • Glass = 6H • Titanium dioxide [white paint pigmentation] = 7H • Corundum 9H • Diamond =10 H